 2. Be clear on expectations: Make sure you understand what is expected from you, and take the initiative instead of just waiting for your manager.
 After finishing a meeting, it's a good idea to follow up with an email and sum up what actions you'll take or provide a summary of the assignment.
 It's always better to err on the side of being too specific; since you're working remotely, some things may be interpreted differently than you intended.
 By being more specific, you can avoid miscommunication.

 3. Communicate progress: Make it easy for others to see your progress on agreed-upon tasks.
-There are many collaboration tools that can be used for this, such as Atlassian Confluence, Trello, and Samepage.
-These tools make it easier for your remote team manager and colleagues to instantly receive an update on your progress whenever they need it.
+According to TalentLMS's remote work statistics survey, the most popular collaborative tools were Skype and Dropbox.
+These tools, and others like Slack, make it easier for your remote team manager and colleagues to receive an update on your progress whenever they need it.

 4. Have regularly scheduled online meetings: If you're working on a project with other team members, it's important to have regularly scheduled meetings.
 This creates opportunities to talk with team members about items that otherwise wouldn't come up.